-Looking at percentile data simply helps gauge whether you’re on track, making progress, or need to change behavior.
-So I think it’s important to realize—ideally at a younger age—that many people in this country are struggling against themselves in their intrinsic race.
+Looking at net worth percentile data simply helps gauge whether you’re on track, making progress, or need to change behavior.
+It’s important to realize—ideally at a younger age—that many people in this country are struggling against themselves in their intrinsic race.
 I hope today’s post might help you avoid that struggle.

 Thank you for reading!
 If you enjoyed this article, join 7000+ subscribers who read my 2-minute weekly email, where I send you links to the smartest financial content I find online every week.